digideskio/golang-project/README.md

    microservices are for third party services like amazon,sockets,mailchimp, some background cron jobs etc.

 ##helpers
-   helpers are simply utility functions for environment variables, password encryptions,jwt token
+   helpers are simply utility functions for environment variables, password encryptions,jwt token.

 ##validations
    All route validations will be done here as a middleware to routes. so the routes will be CLEAN and SIMPLE.